OMNIALowCode/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 ### Users

-By default, each tenant has one user, that is automatically associated to the Administration role on the moment the tenant is created.
+By default, each tenant has one user that is automatically associated to the Administration role on the moment the tenant is created.

 Other users can be added to the tenant, by introducing the username and defining its roles.
 Existent users can be listed and added/removed from roles.

-When a new user is created, it is automatically associated to the tenant Users[TenantCode] role, and receives an email notification to set its credentials.
+When a new user is created, it is automatically associated to the tenant Users[TenantCode] role and receives an email notification to set its credentials.